 Using the Debug Log to Troubleshoot Issues

-After you have enabled the debug log, complete a test transaction on your site (replicate the actions your customer would be undertaking).
-Once you have completed the transaction, view you debug log file.
+After you have enabled the debug log feature, complete a test transaction on your site (replicate the actions your customer would be undertaking).
+Once you have completed the transaction, view the debug log file entries.

 Scan your debug log for the word Failure.
 This will indicate what action is failing on your website.
 Read the line to work out what adjustments must be made.
 Often the reason a process is failing is due to one small setup error that can be easily fixed.